yooha1003/gisd/README.md

 ```

 ## Tip
-+ If you want to search multiple keywords, use '_' between keywords
++ If you want to search images with multiple keywords, just use '_' between keywords

 ## Outputs
 * <font size=4>_Searched images in keyword named folder_</font>